edinburghhacklab/hacklab-training-generator/syllabus.md

 ### Evaluation

+The trainee must demonstrate awareness of the most commonly used types of tooling and and when it is appropriate to use each.

 The trainee must be able to prepare a new tool for use, including correctly mounting it in a suitable collet and tool holder, entering tool details and setting the tool offset.

 ## Job planning & toolpath creation